apache/bigtop/bigtop-bigpetstore/bigpetstore-spark/README.md

 ====================

 BigPetStore is a family of example applications for the Hadoop and Spark ecosystems.
 BigPetStore is build around a fictional chain pet stores, providing generators for synthetic transaction data and pipelines for processing that data.
-Each ecosystems has its own version of the application.
+Each ecosystem has its own version of the application.

 The Spark application currently builds against Spark 3.5.4.